data-apis/array-api/spec/API_specification/array_object.md

 (attribute-size)=
 ### size

 Number of elements in an array.
-This should equal the product of the array's dimensions.
+This must equal the product of the array's dimensions.

 #### Returns